hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/ChIPseeker_functional_analysis.md

 5  Distal Intergenic 52.6526835
 ```

 To visualize this annotation data ChIPseeker provides several functions.
-We will demonstrate a few using the Nanog sample only.
+We will **demonstrate a few visualizations** using the Nanog sample only.
 We will also show how some of the functions can also support comparing across samples.

-### Pie chart of genomic region annotation
+#### Pie chart of genomic region annotation

+These next two figures are two ways of presenting the same information, that is the percentage of peaks that fall into the various categories of genomic features.
+For the Nanog peaks we find a large number of peaks in distal intergenic regions, and only 17% of peaks falling in promoter regions.

 ```
 plotAnnoPie(peakAnnoList[["Nanog"]])